Eugen Constant: 1920s politics

-Interwar politics

 In 1926, Eugen joined Paul and Savin Constant in publishing a collective volume, known simply as Poezii ("Poems"); his chapter was titled Amurg prin vitralii ("A Sunset in Stained Glass").
-He was keeping books for Gheorghe Negrețu and his "Orient Bank", later recalling that he was paid "sporadically" for his services.
+He was keeping books for Gheorghe Negrețu and his "Orient Bank", later recalling that he was being paid "sporadically" for his services.
 It was then that Dongorozi, who had become manager of the National Theater Craiova (TNC), took him along as the troupe's accountant.
 He also attended literary soirees at that institution, including one in which the celebrated Tudor Arghezi and Nicolae M. Condiescu read out samples from Arghezi's work.
 In time, he himself was published in Arghezi's magazine, Bilete de Papagal.
-His TNC tenure, during which he tried to reform the finances, ended abruptly in 1928, when the entire building was destroyed in a "mysterious fire" (possibly started by an usher's stove).
-In October of that year, Eugen and Paul lost their brother Savin, was crushed and killed in train collision at Recea.
+His TNC tenure, during which he tried to reform the finances, ended abruptly in 1928, after the entire building had been destroyed in a "mysterious fire" (possibly started by an usher's stove).
+In October of that year, Eugen and Paul lost their brother Savin, who was crushed and killed in a train collision at Recea.
 A friend, the poet Nicolae Milcu, happened to be riding one of the trains involved; he was unscathed, but also died, of tuberculosis, in 1930.

 For about fifteen years, Eugen was a teacher at the Obedeanu school for tanners.
 He spoke at the school's end-of-year festivities in July 1929, using the rostrum to denounce capitalist exploitation, and being identified by his colleagues as the voice of "warm and sincere socialism".
 He was let go with pay by the TNC, but in November 1930 served as accountant for Madona Dudu Church.
 By his own account, he had a "notorious" confrontation with the church caretakers, who were also landowners.
 Beyond Ramuri, he was a regular in many regional magazines and newspapers, either under his main pseudonym or with various others (Inimosu, Evghenie, Silvirgil, Condeierul, Vulcan).
 New venues that featured his work included the modernist Radical, put out in Craiova by Constantin Nissipeanu and Ionathan X. Uranus; for a while, he was editor of his own publications—Garda ("The Guard", 1928–1931) and Strigătul Oltean ("The Oltenian Yell", 1929).
 When historian Constantin S. Nicolăescu-Plopșor decided to publish his own journal, as Pământ și Suflet Oltenesc, Constant reportedly helped him with proceeds from his literary conferences.